thewca/wca-documents/edudoc/organizer-guidelines/emails.md

 -   Reminder about groups/group information.
 -   Reminder to get in touch if dropping out to recoup on possible refund, subject to registrations terms and conditions.
 -   Reminder about competitor tutorials (if there are a lot of first-timers).
--   Reminder for first-timers to bring identification (to check at registration).
+-   Reminder for first-timers to bring identification (which will be checked during registration).
 -   A reminder of no flash photography.
 -   A link to live results.
--   Parents/Guardians tend to worry about their kid’s well being, so it’s important to help ease their worrying.
-Do try to answer their most common questions to the best of your knowledge in the email or direct them to someone (e.g. Delegate(s)) who can.
+-   Parents/Guardians tend to worry about their child’s well being, so it’s important to help ease their worrying.
+Do try to answer their most common questions to the best of your knowledge in the email or direct them to someone (e.g. Delegate(s)) who can give a better answer.
 -   Which judging system will be used during the competition (Running judges/Seated judges with runners).
--   Any special practices in the region where foreigners or newcomers might not be aware of.
+-   Any special practices in the region which foreigners or newcomers might not be aware of.

 ::::: {.box .example}
 Example: Using registration ID instead of initials for scrambling and judging signature, whether to check-in at the registration desk once a day or once across the whole competition, etc.